What is Artificial Intelligence?

 -

-Deep Learning: This is a more advanced subset of machine learning that uses neural networks with many layers (hence "deep") to analyze various factors of data.
+Deep Learning: This is a more advanced subset of machine learning that uses neural networks with many layers to analyze various factors of data.
 Deep learning is behind some of the most advanced AI applications, such as self-driving cars and advanced image recognition systems.

 -